Kate Middleton Skincare Product

 In the Kate Middleton case, the advertisement features phrases such as: ‘Royal Family Is Angry With Kate’, or ‘Kate Middletown Partnered With Dr. Oz To Launch Miracle Product’.

-Clicking on the link will redirect you to a (false) news website, in this case a fake 'Entertianment Today' page.
-In what claims to be a genuine article, the writer has no journalistic ethics – the article are filled with shady offers and a call to action: "Get your free sample here!
-This special offer ends on [insert date]".
+Clicking on the link will redirect you to a (false) news website, in this case, a fake ‘Entertainment Today’ page.
+In what claims to be a genuine article, the writer has no journalistic ethics – the article is filled with shady offers and a call to action: “Get your free sample here!
+This special offer ends on [insert date]”.
 Look at the screenshot below featuring the fake deal:

 The date is automatically inserted by your computer IP’s calendar, so it is always set to show the day of today.

-At the bottom of the page you can also see Facebook comments from people who had used the product and of course they were satisfied with Kate's anti-wrinkles cream.
-If you click on any of the fake Facebook profiles, you'll be just refreshing the fake article page and be taken to the top part of it.
+At the bottom of the page, you can also see Facebook comments from people who had used the product and of course, they were satisfied with Kate’s anti-wrinkle cream.
+If you click on any of the fake Facebook profiles, you’ll be just refreshing the fake article page and be taken to the top part of it.
 Look at the screenshot below:

 How To Report The Kate Middleton Skincare Product Scam:

 Make your family and friends aware of this scam by sharing it on social media using the buttons provided.
 You can also officially report the scammers to the Federal Trade Commission using the link below: